-The true fact is that not all the job interviews are conducted in the same manner, hence preparing for all the upcoming interviews is quite challenging.
+The fact is that not all the job interviews are conducted in the same manner, hence preparing for all the upcoming interviews is quite challenging.
 No one ever knows what runs around in the hiring managers head.

-Candidates are quite smart, they research about the organization in advance, wear the appropriate wardrobe, and other aspects which are mandatory part for the interview.
+Candidates are quite smart, they research the organization in advance, wear the appropriate wardrobe, and other aspects which are a mandatory part for the interview.
 They should also be aware of the questions which the hiring managers ask the candidates often.
-In that manner lets glimpse through top questions hiring managers ask the candidates.
+In that manner lets glimpse through top questions hiring managers to ask the candidates.

 Interview Questions Hiring Managers Ask To Test Your Personality: